 One of the most overlooked home gym flooring options is cushioned vinyl flooring.
 With the incorporation of a closed-cell-foam lower layer underneath the vinyl top finish, cushioned vinyl still has a hardwood feel with a slight bounce.

 Factory Direct Flooring offers vinyl flooring that makes working out kinder on your joints and knees.
 This flooring is perfect if you wish to use your home gym space for cardio-based workouts, weights or machines.
-If this is at the forefront of your routines, head to our article on cardio and aerobic exercise: benefits, risks and frequency here.

 This cushioned vinyl is durable, strong and easy to clean.
 Moreover, you can choose from several shades and finishes of the floor to match the rest of your home aesthetic, this includes their popular choice of grey cushioned flooring.